scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 {: #figure-3c title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 3"}

 Based on the figures above, one could say that a PCB represents a single path segment.
-However, there is a difference between a PCB and a registered path segment as a PCB is a so-called "travelling path segment" that accumulates AS entries when traversing the Internet.
+However, there is a difference between a PCB and a registered path segment as a PCB is a so-called "travelling path segment" that accumulates AS entries when traversing a SCION network.
 A registered path segment is instead a "snapshot" of a travelling PCB at a given time T and from the vantage point of a particular AS A. This is illustrated by {{figure-4}}.
 This figure shows several possible path segments to reach AS Z, based on the PCBs "g", "h", "i", and "j" from {{figure-3c}} above.
 It is up to AS Z to use all of these path segments or just a selection of them.

 ~~~aasvg